-In non-invasive or early stages, bladder cancer can be treated endoscopically by removing the tumor piece-by-piece through the belly button.
-For more aggressive tumors, radiation, chemotherapy and immunotherapy are used.
+In non-invasive or early stages, bladder cancer can be treated endoscopically by removing the tumor piece-by-piece through the urethra.
+For more aggressive tumors, surgery, radiation, chemotherapy can be used.

 Advanced bladder cancer requires more complex treatment.
-Traditionally, invasive open surgery has been the only option, but now robotic bladder surgery is proving to be extremely successful.
+Traditionally, invasive open surgery has been the only option, but now robotic bladder surgery is proving to be very successful.

 How does robotic bladder surgery work and why is it a Keck Medicine specialty?

 Surgery is the only way to remove a tumor when it has invaded deeper layers of the bladder.
-Instead of making a large abdominal incision, we can use a robotic arm and small tools to remove the tumor through precise, tiny cuts.
+Instead of making a large abdominal incision, we can use a surgical robot and small tools to remove the bladder, remove the lymph nodes and reconstruct the urinary tract through tiny cuts.

-The benefits are worth it: it’s safer, has smaller incisions, less blood loss, and fewer blood transfusions.
+The benefits are worth it: it’s safe, has smaller incisions, less blood loss, and fewer blood transfusions.

 Urologists at the USC Institute of Urology have more than 45 years of experience in treating patients for bladder cancer.
 We have pioneered many of the methods used today.
 So we not only have the expertise, but we also have access to detailed patient data that helps us determine optimal treatment and care.

-Once the tumor is removed, our experts can reconstruct the urinary tract so that the ureters, the little channels that connect the kidneys to the bladder, are connected to a piece of bowel so the urine gets out of the patient’s body in its usual manner.
-Another option is creating a neobladder by reshaping part of the bowel into a bladder and connecting it to the patient’s urethra.
-This way the patient can urinate normally.
+Once the tumor is removed, our experts can reconstruct the urinary tract so that the ureters (channels that connect the kidneys to the bladder), are attached to asegment of bowel so the urine gets out of the patient’s body in its usual manner.
+Another option is creating a neobladder by reshaping part of the bowel into a sphere and connecting it to the patient’s urethra.
+This way the patient can urinate near normally.

 If you have any of the symptoms described or want a second opinion, don’t hesitate to see a urologist.